Diddley bow: Notable users

 One notable performer of the instrument was the Mississippi blues musician Lonnie Pitchford, who used to demonstrate the instrument by stretching a wire between two nails hammered into the wood of a vertical beam making up part of the front porch of his home.
 Pitchford's headstone, placed on his grave in 2000 by the Mt.
 Zion Memorial Fund, is actually designed with a playable diddley bow on the side as requested by Pitchford's family.

 Other notable traditional players include Lewis Dotson, Glen Faulkner, Jessie Mae Hemphill, Compton Jones, Eddie "One String" Jones, Napoleon Strickland, Moses Williams, James "Super Chikan" Johnson and One String Sam.
 Willie Joe Duncan was also notable for his work with a large electrified diddley bow he called a Unitar.
 Some members of the Motown band "The Funk Brothers" are said to have learned to play the guitar on the diddley bow.
 Buddy Guy learned to play music on a two-string homemade diddley bow before getting his first guitar (a Harmony acoustic).
+As a child, blues musician Elmore James describes using a diddley bow: he "plucked a wire strung on the wall of his house while sliding a bottle along it to vary the pitch."

 Recent performers who use similar instruments include New York City-based jazz pianist Cooper-Moore, American bluesman Seasick Steve, Samm Bennett, Danny Kroha, One String Willie, Chicago-based musician Andy Slater a.k.a.
 Velcro Lewis, and Chicago-based percussionist Coco Elysses.
-Jack White makes one at the beginning of the movie It Might Get Loud, then after playing it quips "Who says you need to buy a guitar?".
+Jack White makes one at the beginning of the movie It Might Get Loud, then after playing it quips, "Who says you need to buy a guitar?".
 Seasick Steve recorded a tribute to his diddley bow, via his song "Diddley Bo" from his 2009 album, Man From Another Time.